 If you mark the "Other Pacific Islander" box, print the name of the specific Pacific Islander group(s) in the space provided (for example, Tongan, Fijian, Marshallese, Palauan, Tahitian, Papua New Guinean, and so on.)

-If you mark the "Some other race" box, print the race(s) or group(s) in the space provided.
+If you mark the "Some other race" box, print the specific group(s) in the space provided.

 This question should be answered by ALL persons.